chrisanne-cell/sns-automations/README.md

 Open a Pull Request

 📄 License
-MIT License — free to use and modify.
+MIT License — free to use and modify.# ja-sns-automations